AndrewCIP/andrewcip.github.io/README.md

 ---

 ## Volume Rendering & Minecraft Voxel Generation (Project 7 Requirements Completed):
-- mplement ray marching using either an orthogonal camera or a pinhole camera model and show correct basic volume rendering (e.g. using maximum intensity as the transfer function)
+- Implement ray marching using either an orthogonal camera or a pinhole camera model and show correct basic volume rendering (e.g. using maximum intensity as the transfer function)
 - Customize the volume data loader to load new volume data (i.e. showing a different data loaded and visualized)
 - Procedural generation of volume data. (i.e. showing a different data generated and visualized)
 - Implement the linear transfer function and correctly visualize the results